Applied Behavior Analysis – Master of Science (MSABA)

 Student life

 LSUS is home to more than 70 student clubs and organizations that offer a variety of opportunities to get involved in the community and network with area professionals.
-This includes Chi Sigma Iota Honor Society (the International Counseling Honor Society), which hosts activities such as a licensed professional counselor mixer with counseling graduate students, area practitioners and supervisors.
+Students are encouraged to join MSABA faculty in professional opportunities at local, regional, and national conferences in the field of applied behavior analysis.

 Learn from the best